llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 redeclares safe common functions (e.g. ``pthread_self()``) with the addition of ``nonblocking``.
 This may help in adopting the feature incrementally.

-It also helps that for many of the functions in the standard C libraries (notably ``<math.h>``), Clang generates calls to built-in functions, which the diagnosis understands to be safe.
+It also helps that many of the functions in the standard C libraries (notably ``<math.h>``) are treated as built-in functions by Clang, which the diagnosis understands to be safe.

 Much of the C++ standard library consists of inline templated functions which work well with inference.
 A small number of primitives may need explicit ``nonblocking/nonallocating`` attributes.